 A personal note from Taylor:

-When we first started building MyEtherWallet, I didn’t realize how dangerous it was to encourage people to use their private keys on a website.
+When we first started building MyEtherWallet (and now MyCrypto), I didn’t realize how dangerous it was to encourage people to use their private keys on a website.
 I figured if we were trustworthy and we never sent the private keys anywhere, then it would be safe.

 That was shortsighted, stupid, ignorant, harmful and we can never go back in time to change the decisions we made in early 2015.